 When should it be measured?
 IL-6 has not been measured in routine clinical practice in the UK, however some laboratories have now implemented assays.
-CRP is likely to provide similar information in clinical practice.
+If available, it should be measured on admission to stratify the severity of the disease (along with clinical findings) and then at intervals to monitor the condition.

-Ferritin{1.6}
+Ferritin{1,6}